-- 23. The Case Examiner shall provide data to the Conduct Committee to summarise those matters where he has: - (a) determined that the information about a Statutory Auditor or Statutory Audit Firm does not amount to an Allegation; or, - (b) resolved the matter using constructive engagement. - 24.
-The Conduct Committee shall be entitled to request further details on a sampling basis of any such cases by way of oversight.
+- 23. The Case Examiner shall provide data to the Board to summarise those matters where they have: - a. determined that the information about a Statutory Auditor or Statutory Audit Firm does not amount to an Allegation; or, - b. resolved the matter using constructive engagement. - 24.
+The Board shall be entitled to request further details on a sampling basis of any such cases by way of oversight.